pford68/aspectjs/README.md

 or an object followed by a method name.
 Returns the advice object.

 #### after(joinpoint, [methodname])
-Will the advice in the Advice object after the specified join point, once `add()` is called.
+Will add the advice after the specified join point, once `add()` is called.
 The join point can be either a function or an object followed by a method name.
 Returns the he advice object.

 #### around(joinpoint, [methodname])
-Adds the advice in the Advice object around the specified join point,  once `add()` is called.
+Adds the advice round the specified join point,  once `add()` is called.
 The join point can be either a function or an object followed by a method name.
 Returns the advice object.